Digital Projection Charts Course in Hengdian’s Studios New Flying Theatre

 With more than 1,200 movies and TV shows filmed on the grounds, including the recent 2020 live action remake of Mulan, the studio has continued to share China’s culture with the world.
 Film crews are welcome to rent the scenes available free of charge, thanks to the theme park attractions that bring the steady stream of tourism that floods the grounds every year.

 Hengdian World Studios is always looking to continue to innovate and expand for the 20 million tourists which visit each year.
 In its latest venture, visitors are plunged into a so called ‘Flying Theatre’, installed inside the Qin Palace set.

-German integrator, Project: Syntropy, worked on the concept and system design for the theater, including delivery, installation, and locally-sourced maintenance.
+German integrator, project: syntropy, worked on the concept and system design for the theatre, including delivery, installation, and locally-sourced maintenance.
 Making use of more than a decade of experience in serious flight training and simulation, they developed an entirely new generation of flying theatre experiences.
-“The theater is a mix between a theme park ride and a cinema,” Christoph Bode, CTO of project: syntropy, explained.
+“The theatre is a mix between a theme park ride and a cinema,” Christoph Bode, CTO of project: syntropy, explained.
 “Users are suspended in ride seats in front of a 25m domed screen.
 The seats then lurch and move as though the users are in the film, creating a fully immersive experience for the user.”